Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 All I3S profiles support writing 3D content in two modes: global and local.
 In global mode, only European Petroleum Survey Group (EPSG) code 4326 (WGS84) is supported for both index and vertex positions.
 It is represented using longitude, latitude, elevation.
 In local mode, all geodetic Coordinate Reference Systems, including Cartesian coordinate systems, are allowed.
 Both index and position vertex must have the same Coordinate Reference System.

-All I3S layers indicate the coordinate system with the spatialReference property in the <a href="_6_2">3dSceneLayerInfo</a> resource.
+All I3S layers indicate the coordinate system with the spatialReference property in the [3dSceneLayerInfo](../docs/1.6/3DSceneLayer.cmn.md) resource.
 This property is normative.

-The [spatial reference](docs/1.6/spatialReference.cmn.md) object is common to all i3s profile types.
+The [spatial reference](../docs/1.6/spatialReference.cmn.md) object is common to all i3s profile types.

 ### Height Models